ARNiroula/news-data-llm-with-lora/README.md

 ```
 tensorboard --logdir=<tensorboard-log-path>
 ```
-- In this notebook, the `tensorboard` logs are inside final_submission_files/logs/
+- In this notebook, the `tensorboard` logs are inside <experiment-name>/logs/

 ## Repo Structure
-This repo has 2 main directories
+This repo has 2 types of directories
-- Experiments: This was used as scratch environment to test parameters and Experiments with different techniques
+- experiments: This was used as scratch environment to test parameters and Experiments with different techniques
-- final_submission_files: This directory contains the final prepared notebook
+- {accuracy}_privateScore_files: This directory contains the notebook, checkpoint, output, logs that was done to get the accuracy

+### Note => Out best model is in the directory /87628_privateScore_files/best-model/